helgoboss/helgobox/doc/user-guide.md

   the "Controller compartment".
 In a nutshell, this compartment lets you define which hardware controllers you have at your disposal and which control elements they have.
 Learn more about that feature in section [Controller compartment](#controller-compartment).
-- **Preset:** This is the list of available presets for that compartment.
+- **Controller preset / Main preset:** This is the list of available presets for that compartment.
 By default, it's set to "&lt;None&gt;", which means that no particular preset is active.
 If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.
 In the *controller* compartment, this list will essentially represent the list of available hardware controller presets.
 A few are shipped with ReaLearn itself (separately downloadable via ReaPack) but you can also define your own ones and add them to this list!